zhongfu/tp/docs/UserGuide.md

 #### `personlist`: List all employees

-Lists all employees added to the application.
+Lists all employees added to PeopleSoft.

 Format: `personlist`